• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-Serving dish of smooth potatoes topped with butter.
+Bowl of mashed potatoes topped with a melting pat of butter.

 What You Need

-Overhead view of ingredients including potatoes, milk, salt, pepper, and butter.
+Overhead view of ingredients including potatoes, butter, milk, and more.

 • Milk.
-I like whole milk, but 2% milk or even a plant-based milk would work.
+Whole milk is my preference, but 2% milk or even a plant-based milk would work, just note the exact amount you need may vary.

 • Salt and pepper.
 Add both to taste.
 If ever a recipe tastes bland, it usually just needs a pinch more salt!

-SAM’S TIP: Peel your potatoes, or don’t–whatever your preference is fine!
-With Yukon golds, I often won’t peel because the skins are thin, but with russets I usually peel their coarser, tougher skin (especially since, no matter how well I scrub them, I swear I can always taste the dirt).
+SAM’S TIP: Peel your potatoes, or don’t–whatever your preference is usually fine!
+With Yukon Golds, I sometimes won’t peel because the skins are thin, but with russets I always peel their coarser, tougher skin (especially since, no matter how well I scrub them, I swear I can always taste the dirt).

 Remember, this is just an overview of the ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!